May 7, 2021

 Itching all over

 Many women will experience some slight ‘itching’ during pregnancy.
-However if it specifically affects the palms of the hands and feet it needs to be investigated.
+However, if it specifically affects the palms of the hands and feet it needs to be investigated.
 It could be a serious condition which affects your liver and in turn can affect your baby.
 Your community midwife should refer you or you can phone the Day Assessment Unit/triage.

 Feeling your baby move less

 Most women will feel their baby move by 18-20 weeks.
 These movements will increase and reach a peak by 32 weeks.
 For those who do not feel any movements before 24 weeks you may require an ultrasound scan.
 From 24 weeks most women will feel their baby move everyday.
 Before 28 weeks the community midwife will listen to the heart rate with hand held listening device known as a sonicaid.
 It is important for women to be aware of their baby’s movements everyday.
-If a significant reduction or sudden alteration in movements is perceived it is important to contact the Day assessment unit or Triage.
+Fetal movements should be consistent until birth.

 Sepsis